-There are, of course, some things to watch out for when buying Chinese tech.
-You'll need to factor import duty into any budgeting decision, which is calculated at 20 percent of the value printed on the shipping paperwork plus an admin fee of around £11.
+Many Chinese phones are now officially available in the UK (in fact all those in our current chart are), but you may still find cheaper prices in China through the likes of GearBest.
+If you're buying from China rather than the UK you'll need to factor import duty into any budgeting decision, which is calculated at 20 percent of the value printed on the shipping paperwork plus an admin fee of around £11.

 A big one to watch out for is the cellular bands supported by the phone: many Chinese phones don't support 800MHz 4G LTE.
 That doesn't mean they won't work at all in the UK, but if your network relies on that frequency alone for 4G then the most you'll get is 3G.
 This will affect you if you subscribe to an O2, GiffGaff or Sky Mobile tariff.

-Talking of contracts, you won't get one for a Chinese phone.
+Talking of contracts, you won't get one for a Chinese phone if you buy it from China.
 Instead you'll need to buy the phone up front and then subscribe to a SIM-only deal, but if you've got the funds to do so it's a much better option and can save you a lot of cash in the long run.

-Particularly with regard to Xiaomi phones, your smartphone may not come with Google services preinstalled.
+Particularly with regard to Xiaomi phones, your smartphone may not come with Google services preinstalled (opt for a Global model or buy within the UK to avoid this).
 We explain how to install Google Play on a Xiaomi phone here.